RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 For example, if you want to maintain how many unique IP addresses made an API call today, HyperLogLog tells you `46966 unique IPs for today`.

-But if your desired result is `Show me those 46966 IP Addresses`, it cannot show you.
-To achieve that, you need to maintain all IP addresses in a set.
+But if you want to retrieve all the unique IP Addresses, you would need to maintain a set containing all these addresses.

 ### Switch from a sorted set to count-min sketch or top-k